-- Following a youth justice review, the Irish Youth Justice Service (IYJS) was established in 2005 within the DOJE to oversee and support the operation of the youth justice system and provisions of the Children Act, 2001 (Irish Youth Justice Service 2019).
-The main objective was to develop a coordinated partnership approach among agencies working in the youth justice system, with the aim of improvingservice delivery and reducing youth offending.
-Its responsibilities were to. - Develop a unified youth justice policy - Devise and develop a national strategy to deliver this policy and service - Link this strategy with other child-related strategies, where appropriate - Manage and develop children detention facilities - Manage the implementation of provisions of the Children Act, 2001 which relate to community sanctions, restorative justice conferencing, and diversion - Coordinate service delivery at both national and local levels - Establish and support consultation and liaison structures with key stakeholders, including at local level, to oversee the delivery of this service and response, and - Develop and promote information sources for the youth justice sector to inform further strategies, policies and programmes (Irish Youth Justice Service 2005).
+- Following a youth justice review, the Irish Youth Justice Service (IYJS) was established in 2005 within the Department of Justice and Equality (DOJE) to oversee and support the operation of the youth justice system and provisions of the Children Act, 2001 (Irish Youth Justice Service 2019).
+The main objective was to develop a coordinated partnership approach among agencies working in the youth justice system, with the aim of improving service delivery and reducing youth offending.
+Its responsibilities were to. - Develop a unified youth justice policy - Devise and develop a national strategy to deliver this policy and service.
+See Section T4.2 of this workbook for details on the most recent strategy. - \circ $\;$ Link this strategy with other child-related strategies, where appropriate - o Manage and develop children detention facilities - Manage the implementation of provisions of the Children Act, 2001 which relate to community sanctions, restorative justice conferencing, and diversion - o Coordinate service delivery at both national and local levels - Establish and support consultation and liaison structures with key stakeholders, including at local level, to oversee the delivery of this service and response, and - Develop and promote information sources for the youth justice sector to inform further strategies, policies and programmes (Irish Youth Justice Service 2005).

-The IYJS was later reorganised as a co-located office within the Department of Children and Youth Affairs (DCYA) and the DOJE.
-The DCYA is responsible for the operation of detention facilities which are centralised at Oberstown Children Detention Campus.
-The DOJE supports the operation of the Garda Juvenile Diversion Programme and related programmes and initiatives (Irish Youth Justice Service n.d.-b).
+The IYJS was later reorganised as a co-located office within the Department of Children and Youth Affairs (DCYA) and the DOJE, where the DCYA was responsible for the operation of detention facilities which are centralised at Oberstown Children Detention Campus, and the DOJE supported the operation of the Garda Juvenile Diversion Programme and related programmes and initiatives (Irish Youth Justice Service n.d.-b).
+In October 2020, administration and ministerial functions related to youth justice were transferred from the DCYA to the DOJE (see S.I.
+No. 435/2020, Irish Statute Book).
+The DCYA is now known as the Department of Children, Equality, Disability, Integration and Youth.

-• Garda Diversion Programmes have been in existence since 1963 and provide an opportunity to divert young offenders from criminal activity.
-There are two programmes: the Garda Juvenile Diversion Programme and the Garda Youth Diversion Projects (GYDPs).
+Garda Diversion Programmes have been in existence since 1963 and provide an opportunity to divert young offenders from criminal activity.
+Responsibility for the operation of the programmes lies with the Garda Youth Diversion Office, which is part of the Garda Youth Diversion Bureau (An Garda Síochána 2021).
+There are two programmes administered by specially trained gardaí called Garda Juvenile Liaison Officers (JLOs): the Garda Juvenile Diversion Programme and the Garda Youth Diversion Projects (GYDPs).
 They avail of restorative justice and restorative practices to try and target offending behaviour in young people aged under 18 years (An Garda Síochána n.d.).
 Under the Garda Juvenile Diversion Programme, when a child comes into contact with the justice system, the gardaí may, in certain circumstances, issue a caution and provide supervision instead of going to court.
 As part of the caution, it may also be a requirement that the child tries to address some of the upset that has been caused by their behaviour, for example by apologising to victims, following a curfew or agreeing to take part in activities such as sport.
 They may also be referred to the GYDPs, which target young people aged 12-17 years who are engaged in criminal/antisocial behaviour that leaves them at risk of remaining within the criminal justice system or at risk of engaging in that behaviour (Irish Youth Justice Service 2019).